pohly/enhancements/keps/sig-storage/1472/README.md

 function gets extended to not only check for a compatible topology of a node (as it does now), but also to verify whether the node falls into a topology segment that has enough capacity left.
-This check is only necessary for PVCs that have not been bound yet and for inline volumes.
+This check is only necessary for PVCs that have not been bound yet.

 The lookup sequence will be:
 - find the `CSIDriver` object for the driver
 - check whether it has `CSIDriver.spec.storageCapacity` enabled
-- find all `CSIStoragePool` objects that have the right spec (driver, accessible by node) and sufficient capacity for the volume attributes (storage class vs. ephemeral)
+- find all `CSIStorageCapacity` objects that have the right spec (driver, accessible by node, storage class) and sufficient capacity.

 The specified volume size is compared against `Capacity` if available.
-A pool which has no reported capacity or a capacity that is too small is considered unusable at the moment and ignored.
+A topology segment which has no reported capacity or a capacity that is too small is considered unusable at the moment and ignored.

 Each volume gets checked separately, independently of other volumes that are needed by the current pod or by volumes that are about to be